 Scout cars were employed by all belligerent countries during the war and operated in the specialist role of reconnaissance duties, often far in advance of the main armored columns and thus were often exposed to the attention of enemy fire.
-The scout car design is, by its very nature, small making the vehiclescompact and fast.
-They were usually only lightly armed with machine guns for self-defence and armor protection was invariably thin.
+The scout car design is, by its very nature, small making the vehicles compact and fast.
+They were usually only lightly armed with machine guns for self-defense and armor protection was invariably thin.
 Troops operating in the reconnaissance role using scout cars often found themselves suddenly exposed to hostile fire and were only able to avoid destruction by the driver putting his foot down hard on the throttle and taking evasive action.

 When war broke out in 1939, the British Army already had the Daimler Dingo Scout Car in service.
 The Dingo was capable of over 50 mph on roads and had an operational range of 200 miles.
-But the demand for scout cars to equip forces as the British Army entered other theatres of war to engage the Axis forces of Italy and Germany in North Africa and to replace losses following the Dunkirk evacuation, were so high, the Daimler could not keep pace.
+But the demand for scout cars to equip forces as the British Army entered other theaters of war to engage the Axis forces of Italy and Germany in North Africa and to replace losses following the Dunkirk evacuation, were so high, the Daimler could not keep pace.
 To fill the gaps, other vehicle manufacturers were approached,

 Rootes was a company that produced motorcars prior to WWII.
 The staff had the engineering experience to produce light armored vehicles.
 Retooling and machining to the production of military vehicles would not be too difficult and the design and development for new vehicles could be completed by experienced engineers within the company’s group.

 In 1942, Rootes produced a new design called the “Humber Scout Car.”Not looking too dissimilar to the the Daimler Dingo, the Humber was slightly larger and heavier.
 By the time the war ended, Rootes had produced more than 4,100 Humbers in two different variants.